 The members of the borderlines group have diverse academic backgrounds.
 This interdisciplinarity, in turn, informs both the approach(es) and output of the research group.

 Head of group

-Carolyn is specialized on the law and practice of security and defence in Europe.
-Trained in both law and political science at Sciences Po (Paris) and The Fletcher School of Law and Diplomacy (Boston), she holds a PhD from Utrecht University, for which she was awarded the Otto Hahn Medal of the Max Planck Society.
-Her publications include a monograph with OUP on accountability in the EU’s Common Security and Defence Policy (forthcoming) and a co-edited book on the legal framework of the OSCE (CUP, 2019).
+Carolyn is specialized on the Law and Governance of Peace and Security.
+Trained in both law and political science at Sciences Po Paris and The Fletcher School of Law and Diplomacy (Tufts University, USA), she holds a PhD from Utrecht University, for which she was awarded the Otto Hahn Medal of the Max Planck Society.
+Her publications include a monograph with OUP on accountability in EU security and defence (2020, forthcoming) and a co-edited book on the legal framework of the OSCE (CUP, 2019).

 Rabia has been a master’s student in both Political Science and German Language and Literature at the University of Heidelberg since fall 2018.
 She strengthens the empirical portfolio of the group thanks to the valuable experience she gained through her work for the German Longitudinal Election Study 2018.

 Lukas has been a law student at the University of Heidelberg since autumn 2017.
-Motivated by his strong interest in European and international law, he interned at the European Parliament.
+Motivated by his strong interest in European and international law, he interned at the European Parliament and, moreover, reached the final round of pleadings of the renowned European Law Moot Court Competition in his role as Advocate General.
 Hence, he joins the team with useful practice insights into the law and governance of EU institutions and processes.